T. J. Houshmandzadeh: Baltimore Ravens

-Houshmandzadeh signed a one-year deal with the Baltimore Ravens on September 6, 2010 for the veteran league minimum of $855,000.
+Houshmandzadeh signed a one-year deal with the Baltimore Ravens on September 6, 2010, for the veteran league minimum of $855,000.
 However, since his $7 million salary with the Seahawks was guaranteed in his previous contract, Seattle paid him the remaining $6.15 million for 2010.
-During his short and disappointing tenure in Baltimore, Houshmandzadeh recorded only 30 receptions for 398 yards.
+During his short tenure in Baltimore, Houshmandzadeh recorded only 30 receptions for 398 yards.
 He managed to score only three touchdowns, although one of them won the Week 4 divisional matchup against the Pittsburgh Steelers.
-In the 2010 Divisional Playoff loss against Pittsburgh, Houshmandzadeh dropped a critical pass which would've converted a fourth down and potentially changed the outcome of the game.
+In the 2010 Divisional Round loss against the Steelers, Houshmandzadeh dropped a critical pass which would've converted a fourth down and potentially changed the outcome of the 31–24 loss.
 That, combined with his frequent complaining and general poor play, led to him not being re-signed.
 "If I go to the right team I'll shock a lot of people", he said while he was a free agent.

 Oakland Raiders

 The Oakland Raiders signed Houshmandzadeh on November 1, 2011.
 The signing reunited Houshmandzadeh with former Bengals quarterback Carson Palmer, as well as head coach Hue Jackson, who was a former assistant with the Bengals.

-On December 4, 2011, against the Miami Dolphins, he caught his first touchdown as a member of the Oakland Raiders, a 40-yard pass from quarterback Carson Palmer, which was his only catch in the 34-14 rout by Miami.
+On December 4, 2011, against the Miami Dolphins, he caught his first touchdown as a member of the Oakland Raiders, a 40-yard pass from quarterback Carson Palmer, which was his only catch in the 34–14 rout by Miami.
 He finished 2011 with 11 catches for 146 yards for a 13.3 yard receiving average and one touchdown.
+This would end up being his final season in the NFL, as he later retired.